jrmro/sendgrid/README.md

 ]);
 ```
 ## Return Values
 Function returns an associative array with the following values: 'error' (bool) , 'message' (string), 'status' (int).
 Upon success, 'error' will be false (bool).
 HTTP status code is assigned to 'status'.
+A 'status' of 0 indicates that we did not connect with the mail server (either we didn't attempt a connection or the connection attempt was not successful).